crux82/ExtremITA/README.md

 Remarkably, **extremITLLaMA** achieved first place in **41%** of the subtasks (9 out of a total of 22) and showcased top-three performance in **64%** (14 out of 22).
 These subtasks encompass various semantic dimensions, including Affect Detection, Authorship Analysis, Computational Ethics, Named Entity Recognition, Information Extraction, and Discourse Coherence.

+## * NEW *
+We released the base Italian LLaMA model, called Camoscio, on huggingface: https://huggingface.co/sag-uniroma2/extremITA-Camoscio-7b

+As we used the PEFT package and the LoRA technique to train the models for EVALITA, we released the adapters as well: https://huggingface.co/sag-uniroma2/extremITA-Camoscio-7b-adapters

+The union between the base Camoscio and its adapters gives rise to ExtremITLLaMA!

 # Set up the environment